mwcproject/mwcbuildpipeline/README.md

 # mwcbuildpipeline

 This is the build pipeline for mwc-qt-wallet.
-It also builds mwc713 as part of the package.
+It also builds mwc713 and mwc-node as part of the package.